You will find a variety of races in San Francisco. They range from the colorful "Bay to Breakers" to the more serious

 Learn More: Visit the August Calendar for Details

 The Mermaid Run is a women-only race that features a 5k, 10k, and a 10-mile run.
 In addition, there is also a Mermaid dash that is 1.5 miles designed for younger girls ages 6-12.
 The 5k and 10k are run mostly in the Presidio.
 The 10-mile race is a bit more challenging and runs over the Golden Gate Bridge.

 Learn More: Visit their Website to Register

 The Turkey Trot is the perfect way to run off a few calories before that big Thanksgiving Day meal.
 It starts and ends in Golden Gate Park.
-You can choose from the 5-mile run or the 3 mile walk.
+You can choose from the 5-mile run or the 3-mile walk.
 This is one of the races in San Francisco that only accepts a small number of racers.
-Register early to reserve your spot for this year's run.
+Register early to reserve your spot for this holiday tradition.
+Dressing up in your best turkey attire is optional.

 Date: Thanksgiving Day

 Learn More: Visit the Thanksgiving Day Page for More

 The annual Santa Skivvies Run is a fun run through the streets of the Castro District.
 All proceeds benefit the San Francisco AIDS Foundation.
-Make sure to wear your cutest Santa costume for this 1.5-mile race.
+Make sure to wear your cutest, sexiest, or most outrageous Santa costume for this 1.5-mile race.
 Once you finish, head over to the Santa Skivvies Block Party for live music, awards, and contests.
 It will be open from 9 am to noon.

 Learn More: Visit the December Calendar for More